qteatime/kate/docs/source/user/manual/gaming/cartridges.rst

 to do things with your device or data, which puts you in control of what you're comfortable or not in letting the cartridge do.

-Security and privacy details are discussed in the :doc:`Threat Modelling book <../../threats/index>`.
+Details are discussed in the
+:doc:`Security and Privacy <../security/index>` section.

 Credits and licences